-What does broad form insurance cost?
+How much does broad form insurance cost?

 You will find a quote for broad form insurance to be lower in cost for the simple reason that it includes much less coverage.

-The takeaway on broad form insurance
+Takeaway on broad form insurance

 If you’re wondering, “why is car insurance so expensive” you are not alone.
 Car insurance, like any insurance, can be expensive.
 Before you consider reducing your coverage to a broad form insurance policy, we recommend looking for other ways to save.